scoverage/scoverage-maven-plugin/README.md

 It works only in multimodule projects, the aggregated report will be generated in the current execution root.

-It can be configured by defining `aggregate` plugin configuration parameter or `scoverage.aggregate` project property.
+It can be configured by defining the `aggregate` plugin configuration parameter or the `scoverage.aggregate` project property.

 ```xml
 <project>